abhayp2204/Algorithms_2020101022/week1/week1_lec_2.md

 For creating the new presence strings, flip the bit from a previously existing presence string to be sure that our newly created presence string is different from all the already existing presence strings.

 There is always a new presence string, which is unaccounted for, because each presence string was assigned a natural number.
 So { 0,1 }* is uncountable.

+## Example of an unsolvable problem
+Consider the problem of deciding whether a program will run forever or halt.
+In order to prove that such a program cannot exist, Turing used proof of contradiction.
+Let us assume such a program does exist.
+Let us call it HaltChecker.
+HaltChecker returns "halts" if the input program terminates, otherwise it returns "never".

+Consider another program Reverser.
+Reverser takes an input program and passes it to HaltChecker.
+If HaltChecker returns "halts" it runs an infinite loop.
+Otherwise it returns immediately.

+Now what happens if we input Reverser itself into Reverser?
+HaltChecker analyzes Reverser and say it decides that it halts.
+Then Reverser runs an infinite loop and doesn't halt.
+This contradicts HaltChecker's result.
+The same thing happens if HaltChecker decides that Reverser does not halt.
+With this, Alan TUring proved that there ecist problems which cannot be solved.